duckduckgo/duckduckgo/documentation/spice2.md

 }
 ```

 Understanding this CSS isn't terribly important in this case because most of it has been borrowed from the [Skeleton](http://getskeleton.com) framework's button styling.
 The most important part about this CSS file is noticing that we have targetted every CSS rule to only apply to elements found within the element with an ID of **#spice\_dictionary\_definition**.
-Every spice plugin is automatically wrapped in a div with an ID of "#spice_spiceCallbackName".
+Every spice instant answer is automatically wrapped in a div with an ID of "#spice_spiceCallbackName".
 This allows you to force any/all CSS to only apply to the elements on the page related to the Spice instant answer.

 As you can see, most of this CSS is specific to the `.widget-button` class and is used to style the look of the play button.
 Also its worth mentioning that this particular CSS has been written to be very cross-browser compatible as you can see by the comments which indicate the browsers each line has been written for.

 As you can see, the Dictionary instant answer is one of the most involved Spice instant answers we have due to its use of multiple endpoints and their respective callback functions.
 Most instant answers however shouldn't need to be so complex in order to function, so we greatly prefer that instant answers are built as simple and straightforward as possible.

 ##Conclusion
-Now that you have completed the walk through you should have the required knowledge to go on and build your own plugins.
-More information about writing plugins is available below.
+Now that you have completed the walk through you should have the required knowledge to go on and build your own instant answers.
+More information about writing instant answers is available below.

 ------

 ##Advanced Techniques

 ###Slurping Multiple Trigger Words
-Some plugins, such as the [**Zanran**](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/Zanran.pm) and [**ExpandURL**](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/ExpandURL.pm) plugins require a large list of trigger words due to the nature of the plugin.
+Some instant answers, such as the [**Zanran**](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/Zanran.pm) and [**ExpandURL**](https://github.com/duckduckgo/zeroclickinfo-spice/blob/spice2/lib/DDG/Spice/ExpandURL.pm) instant answers require a large list of trigger words due to the nature of the instant answer.
 However, listing all those triggers in the Perl code can make it very difficult to read.
-As an easy fix, we have opted to list all the possible trigger words for each plugin in a `triggers.txt` file located in each plugin's respective share folder.
+As an easy fix, we have opted to list all the possible trigger words for each instant answer in a `triggers.txt` file located in each instant answer's respective share folder.

 ###Using API Keys
 (tbd)